-Hand printing has been at the heart of the business for since we began in 2007.
+Hand printing has been at the heart of the business since we began in 2007.

-All of our BESPOKE fabric collection and wallpapers are printed by hand in our studio in Sheffield using screen printing techniques.
-Our 8.5 metre table dominates our studio space and never fails to wow visitors due to it’s size and beautiful simplicity.
+All of our fabrics and wallpapers are printed by hand in our studio in Sheffield using screen printing techniques.
+Our 10.5 metre table dominates our studio space and never fails to wow visitors due to it’s size and beautiful simplicity.
 Very few companies in the UK still hand print fabrics in this way.

 All of our base cloths are natural linens, hemp and organic cotton and sourced in the UK or Europe.